5 apps to track business expenses

-One of the best parts of being a freelancer or otherwise self-employed is that you can deduct legitimate business expenses when you file your taxes.
+One of the best parts of being self-employed is that you can deduct legitimate business expenses when you file your taxes.
 Since self-employment taxes are so high (remember, you’re being taxed as an employer and an employee), it’s important to track your expenses carefully so that you can accurately file come April.

 Since we live in a digital age and all, it doesn’t make sense to keep your receipts in a big box while you track your expenses in a paper ledger.
 Instead, check out one of these multi-purpose apps for freelancers that can track your expenses, your time, and even invoice clients.